Why Am I Yawning So Much But Not Tired? 4 Reasons Why and How to Fix it.

 No. While yawning is commonly associated with fatigue, it is not always a sign that the body needs sleep.
 People yawn for several reasons beyond feeling tired, and the act itself is a natural reflex regulated by the brain and nervous system.

-One important reason yawning occurs is brain temperature regulation.
+Some studies show that one important reason yawning occurs is brain temperature regulation.
 When the temperature of the brain rises, yawning may help increase blood flow and promote cooling.
 This brain cooling mechanism aids optimal brain function, which explains why you might develop excessive yawning even when you feel alert and well rested.

 4 Reasons You May Experience Excessive Yawning